JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

  >
  {type="note"}

-The syntax and error highlighting are performed on multiple levels: Lexer, Parser, and (External) Annotator.
+The syntax and error highlighting are performed on multiple levels: Lexer, Parser, and (External) Annotator(s).

 ## Lexer